ThePalaceProject/circulation/docker/README.md

 Environment variables can be set with the `-e VARIABLE_KEY='variable_value'` option on the `docker run` command.
 `SIMPLIFIED_PRODUCTION_DATABASE` is the only required environment variable.

-### `SIMPLIFIED_DB_TASK`

-*Optional.* Performs a task against the database at container runtime.
-Options are:

-- `auto` : Either initializes or migrates the database, depending on if it is new or not.
-This is the default value.
-- `ignore` : Does nothing.
-- `init` : Initializes the app against a brand new database.
-If you are running a circulation manager for the first time ever, use this value to set up an Opensearch alias and account for the database schema for future migrations.
-- `migrate` : Migrates an existing database against a new release.
-Use this value when switching from one stable version to another.

 ### `SIMPLIFIED_PRODUCTION_DATABASE`